khoavnguyen/Unity-AR-Game-Explode-with-Friends/README.md

 # unityARProject

+///
+Install bombAR.apk to Android cellphone to play game
+///

 1. Have Unity 5.2.1f1 (32 bit) for vuforia
 2. Clone git repository
 3. Open up project folder and open up the game bombgame.unity